scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 tool effectively is titled "Those hyper-parameters really matter" :cite:`wattenberg2016`.

+These hyper-parameters need to be specified by the user, and there are no good heuristics for determining what these values should be.
-These hyper-parameters are typically assumed to be given.
-This requires searching over the possible values to find the best value by some measure Typically models are scored on unseen data through a "cross-validation" search.
+These values are typically found through a search over possible values through a "cross-validation" search that scores models on unseen data or a holdout set.
 These searches are part of a "model selection" process because hyper-parameters are considered part of the model.
 Even in the simple ridge regression case above, a brute force search is required :cite:`marquardt1975`.
+This brute force search quickly grows unfeasible when two or more hyper-parameters are required.

-This gets more complex with many different hyper-parameter values to input, and especially because there's often an interplay between hyper-parameters.
+Hyper-parameter optimization gets more complex with many different hyper-parameter values to input, and especially because there's often an interplay between hyper-parameters.
 A good example is with deep learning, which has specialized techniques for handling many data :cite:`bottou2010large`.
-However, these optimization methods can't provide basic hyper-parameters because there are too many data.
+However, these optimization methods can't provide basic hyper-parameters because there are too many data to perform optimization efficiently :cite:`bottou2010large`.
 For example, the most basic hyper-parameter "learning rate" or "step size" is straightforward with few data but infeasible with many data :cite:`maren2015prob`.